srvk/eesen-transcriber/README.md

     vagrant up

 Lots of output will follow, including a lengthy download and install.
-When it finishes, you will be able to log into the IVW machine with:
+When it finishes, you will be able to log into the VM with:

     vagrant ssh